Astragalus brauntonii

 Astragalus brauntonii is a rare species of milkvetch known by the common name Braunton's milkvetch.
-It is endemic to California, where it is known from fewer than 20 extant occurrences in the hills and mountains surrounding the Los Angeles Basin in Southern California.
-This is a federally listed endangered species in the United States.
+It is a short-lived perennial shrub with lilac flowers that is typically found on carbonate soils in fire-prone areas.
+It is an opportunistic pioneer species that usually appears in the aftermath of wildfires and other disturbances.
+It is known from fewer than 20 extant occurrences in the hills and mountains surrounding the Los Angeles Basin in Southern California, as well as an isolated population in northern Baja California.

+Altered fire cycles, urban development, and habitat fragmentation all pose threats to the survival of the species.
+It is a federally listed endangered species in the United States.